rain64x/open-listings/docs/README.md

 ### Install and run Docker compose
 - This has been tested only on Linux
-- Make sur there are no running MongoDB and Redis instances, ports `['6379', '27017', '8090', '2019', '3000', '9000']` are free.
-Better to not have them installed at all on host machine
+- Make sure there are no running MongoDB and Redis instances, ports `['6379', '27017', '8090', '2019', '3000', '9000']` are free.
+Better to not have them installed all on the host machine
 - Just install Docker and then run `./deploy.sh`

 ### Install and run the web-app
 - Install Node the run `npm install` on root `./` folder and on `./client` folder
 -  Prepare databases
    - Redis database must be up
-   - MongoDB must be up with the following dbs and collections
+   - MongoDB must be up with the following DBs and collections
 `DBs: {listings_db} & Collections: {listing, words, comment, users, userstemp, visitors-default-current, visitors-default}`
-- Fulfill Google Cloud credentials (for storage) (optional for api env) `./credentials/service-account.json`
+- Fulfill Google Cloud credentials (for storage) (optional for API env) `./credentials/service-account.json`
 - Change environment files accordingly
 - Verify configuration on your environments as you want here `/config`
 - Prepare some data-sets: `npm run download:assets`
 - Build the whole project: `npm run build`

 > The app is targeting Linux mainly, for me it runs without Docker images on Windows Server as well (with Windows installation of MongoDB/Redis).
-If installation didn't go as expected; Please open an issue with steps of installation so we make this smoother.
+If installation didn't go as expected; Please open an issue with the steps of installation so we make this smoother.

 ### Note

 The app bootstraps for some country as an example, with a simple tweak, you could bootstrap the app on another location with a different map.
-Just check `./.env` and `client/.env` for `APP_NAME`, `DEFAULT_LAT` etc.
+Just check `./.env` and `client/.env` for `APP_NAME`, `DEFAULT_LAT`, etc.

 With a different geoJSON data format, you might need to change encoders in both files `/data/geo/geoJSONEncoder.js` and `/client/data/geo/geoJSONEncoder.js`.

 ## Front-end libraries
 Open-listings UI relies heavily on third parties.
-The following open source solutions have these traits in common: they are bright, lightweight, well maintained and popular. they are simply the best I could find.
+The following open-source solutions have these traits in common: they are bright, lightweight, well-maintained, and popular. they are simply the best I could find.
 So big thanks to their creators.
-By this table I'm giving reference to their collaborators and to keep track on their updates.
+By this table, I'm giving reference to their collaborators and to keep track on their updates.

 |lib|link|installed version|latest version|
 |-----------------------------------|-------------------------------------------------------------------|-------------|-------|